Benemrxr/toolkits-architectures/reports/Report_4.md

 CMD ["python", "test.py"]
 ```

 We designed this Dockerfile similar to the one we built to run our project in the milestones before.
-In order to run log in to W&B, we first added the docker_ entrypoint.sh file to our container.
+In order to log in to W&B, we first added the docker_ entrypoint.sh file to our container.
 We then tried to run the File with the ENTRYPOINT function, which failed.
 With the help of google, we found out that the command `RUN ["chmod", "+x", "docker_entrypoint.sh"]` works to run shell scripts.
 This is the reason for the existence of the command in our Dockerfile.
 We spend a lot of time install the module `wandb` properly.
 We first got an error because of the dependency "psutsil" , which was unable to build up its wheel.
 We solved this problem with the help of the function `RUN apt-get update -y && apt-get install -y gcc`.
 Once this problem was solved, the next one appeared.
 We tried to import the wandb-module in our python script and failed badly again.
 We got a permission error for the folder "/home/appuser".
 We further solved this problem with the help of the following function: `RUN chown -R appuser /home`.
 Once this error was solved too, we were finally ready to add the next steps to our python script.

 > - Train a Model